 To read more about what to include in your personal statement, check out our personal statement guide HERE.

 A CV, or Curriculum Vitae is a short (no more than two pages) account of a person’s career history and qualifications.
 Whilst usually written for job applications, CVs are also required in order to register for university.

 - Job history (particularly highlighting jobs relevant to your course of study)

 - Skills and Strengths

-A CV is a crucial aspect to establishing yourself in an increasingly competitive job market and it has become more important now than ever to stand out from the crowd.
-Study Britannia offers a Career Profile and Application Service, where we can help and advise you to write and edit your own bespoke CV and personal statement.
+A well-written CV is a crucial tool to establish yourself in an increasingly competitive job market, and it needs to focus on the right skills to make you stand out from the crowd.
+Study Britannia offers a Career Profile and Application Service, where we can help and advise you to write and edit your CV and personal statement.
 To read more about how we can help you in these aspects, click HERE.

-A reference letter is a document authored by someone other than yourself; somebody who knows you or has known you within an academic or professional capacity.
-This could be an old teacher or lecturer, a current one or a superior at your work; a boss or a manager.
+A reference letter is a document authored by someone other than yourself; somebody who knows you or has known you within an academic or professional environment.
+This could be an old teacher or lecturer, a current one or a superior at your work.
 The letter should include information on how you operate as a worker or student, covering aspects such as how you interact with others, your performance and the effort you put into work.
 It must also explain the relationship between you and the referee, as well as state that they believe you will be able to complete the course to a satisfactory standard.

-It is important that the letter comes from the appropriate person; it cannot be written by a friend or colleague who operated at the same job level as you e.g. if you were a waiter in a restaurant, you would need a reference from the manager of the restaurant and not a fellow waiter.
-It must also be printed on official company/school/university paper; with letterhead, and be signed at the bottom.
+It is important that the letter comes from the appropriate person; it cannot be written by a friend or colleague who operated at the same job level as you.
+It must also be printed on official company/school/university paper, with letterhead, and be signed at the bottom.